lkcampbell/brackets-lorem-ipsum/README.md

 **_wrap[width]:** Word wraps Lorem Ipsum text using the specified `width` For example, `lorem_wrap40` will wrap the text at 40 characters.
 If a word wrap option is not provided, the extension will use `_wrap80` as the default option.
 If you want to turn word wrap off, use the `_nowrap` option.
+This option has no effect on the `_link` option.

 **_html:** Provides Lorem Ipsum text in HTML format.
-Only works for paragraphs and sentences.
-By default, this option is not active.
+This option only works for paragraphs and sentences.
+By default, it is not active.

+**_link[count]:** Inserts a certain number of random Lorem Ipsum HTML links into the current document.
+The HTML link will always point to http://www.brackets.io.
+The `count` option indicates how many links to insert.
+For example, `lorem_link3` will insert three links, separated by page breaks, into the document.
+If the `count` option is not provided, one link will be inserted.
+To avoid badly formatted HTML, the `_link` option ignores any `_wrap` options and is always set to `_nowrap`.

 ### Roadmap

-* HTML links and lists
+* HTML lists
 * Help documentation
 * Error handling (highlight unrecognized portions of command)